wilzbach/msa/README.md

 2) [`production-non-amd.html`](#)
 users has no AMD loader.
 BioJS automatically uses almond and registers as global variable

-Click the links for an interactive demo for a possible production code.
+To generate the documentation run:

 ```
 python3 build.py
 ```

-You might need to run
+You might need install `lxml`, therefore
 ```
 pip3 install lxml
 ```